Tony Gonzales Withdraws from Reelection After Admitting Affair with Aide - PRESS AI WORLD

 Politics

-Tony Gonzales Exits Reelection Race Following Admission of Affair with Aide
+Tony Gonzales Withdraws from Reelection After Admitting Affair with Aide

-share-iconPublished: Friday, March 06 share-iconUpdated: Friday, March 06 comment-icon2 hours ago
+share-iconPublished: Friday, March 06 share-iconUpdated: Friday, March 06 comment-icon1 month ago

-Tony Gonzales Exits Reelection Race Following Admission of Affair with Aide
+Tony Gonzales Withdraws from Reelection After Admitting Affair with Aide

-• Gonzales intends to serve out his term in Congress despite stepping down from the race.
+• Gonzales vows to complete his term in Congress despite stepping down from the race.

-Texas Congressman Tony Gonzales has officially announced his withdrawal from the reelection race after admitting to an affair with a staff member, Regina Santos-Aviles, who later died by suicide.
-He stated, "After deep reflection and with the support of my loving family, I have decided not to seek reelection," in a message posted to X, although he plans to finish his current term in Congress, according to BBC and CBS News.
+Republican Rep. Tony Gonzales of Texas announced his withdrawal from the reelection race on Thursday, following his admission of an affair with a former staff member, Regina Santos-Aviles, who tragically died by suicide.
+"After deep reflection and with the support of my loving family, I have decided not to seek re-election," Gonzales stated in a post on X. This decision comes amidst rising calls for him to resign and an ongoing investigation by the House Ethics Committee into his conduct, according to CBS News, BBC, NPR, and Los Angeles Times.

 SHARE THIS ARTICLE: